prcore/docs/content/workflow/project-operations/example/_index.md

 ![](images/postman-list.png)

-Please folow the testing order shown in the figure, then you can observe the changes of the project's status.
+Please follow the testing order shown in the figure, then you can observe the changes of the project's status.